Search results for

 Nevertheless, Apple has made some decent additions to Photos on iOS 18.
 Beyond the new UI, the photos themselves have rounded corners that look more futuristic.
 In fact, I think the entire app resembles visionOS and its modernity.
 Many buttons have been rounded, you can pin collections, the interface is highly customizable, and there are new automatic categories and filters that can detect receipts, documents, and other particular types of images.

-One of the biggest updates to Photos on iOS 18 is missing in beta 1, however.
-Users likely won’t be able to use the new AI-powered clean-up feature until Apple Intelligence debuts later this year.
-I’m anticipating this upcoming feature, as I often rely on third-party editing apps like Google Snapseed and Adobe Lightroom to remove objects when my MacBook isn’t on me.
+One of the biggest updates to Photos on iOS 18 was missing in beta 1, however.
+Apple showed off its AI-powered Clean Up feature at WWDC only for it to be notably absent at launch.
+It wasn’t really a surprise as the rest of Apple Intelligence wasn’t ready either, but it meant waiting for one of the more exciting wrinkles.
+Now, though, Apple Intelligence has arrived, which means Clean Up is ready to go.
+It’s a good in-house answer to third-party editing apps like Google Snapseed and Adobe Lightroom, which allow me to remove objects when my MacBook isn’t on me.
 For reference, macOS has offered a basic clean-up tool by default for years now.

 Messages adds new ways to express

-iOS 18 beta 1 also boosts the Messages app.
-While RCS support seemingly isn’t live yet, there are some neat changes that testers can try out now.
+iOS 18 also boosts the Messages app with added support for RCS messaging and some other neat changes that open the door to slightly more fun messages.
 These include scheduling messages and reacting to text with any emoji — instead of being limited to six tapback options and stickers.
-Individual emoji sent or received also look much bigger on iOS 18 beta 1.
+Individual emoji sent or received also look much bigger on iOS 18.

-Furthermore, beta 1 packs some handy text formatting options that extend beyond the basics.
+Furthermore, Apple’s latest software packs some handy text formatting options that extend beyond the basics.
 With iOS 18, users can bold, italicize, strikethrough, and underline text, in addition to applying some special effects.
 These include Big, Small, Shake, Nod, Explode, Ripple, Bloom, and Jitter.
 Interestingly, unlike legacy Bubble and Screen effects, the new formatting and special effects can be applied to individual words, not just entire messages.

 The (1)password app you need